 Materials for the workshop

 - allocation of participants to morning and afternoon small groups, pre-agreed with the JLA Adviser, ensuring a balance of patient, carer and clinician representation and taking into account any sensitivities already known about.
 At least one person from each of the morning groups should be in each of the afternoon groups

 - travel expenses claim forms (ideally with freepost envelopes to return them in)

-- signs to use on the doors of meeting rooms
+- signs to use on the doors of meeting rooms (if required)

 - a workshop feedback form, to be either included in the delegate pack or sent later (JLA Advisers can refer PSPs to an online JLA version of a feedback survey which can be used)

 A draft ‘thank you’ email for use afterwards.

 It is important to make the right arrangements for an accessible meeting venue that is located somewhere convenient for people to travel to.
 The venue will need to include one main meeting room, set up theatre style with movable seating for all participants, and a rectangular table to one side to accommodate one of the small groups.
 Two additional breakout rooms will be needed, as close as possible to the main room, for the other two small groups.
 A quiet space within the venue should be identified in case participants need to take a break from the workshop at any time.

 Final priority setting workshops typically start with registration at 9.30am and finish at 4pm, so refreshments and lunch will need to be provided throughout.

 Steering Groups should decide beforehand how they would like participants to use social media on the day and state this at the beginning of the workshop, particularly whether they will be happy for results to be announced on social media immediately or whether they would like participants to keep the results confidential until a more formal announcement can be made.